FAQ

 • Organisers should also clearly demonstrate their own climate action.

-Note: LCAW does not have centralised registration; please register directly with individual events.
+You can browse the full programme on the LCAW website.
+Please note that LCAW does not have centralised registration.
+Participants need to register directly with individual events.

 London Climate Action Week will convene communities and citizens from across London.
 It aims to be a unifying moment shaping a “whole of society” response to the climate emergency.
 To that end, we ask that event organisers align with the ethos of what we are co-creating.
 All voices are welcome and we expect organisers to embrace the rich vibrancy and diversity of London and all of its communities, and ensure climate action brings people together, emphasising climate justice, humanity and equality.